 - Results of previous tests

 A medical history and physical examination should be done carefully, and the doctor will ask about potential risk factors.
 A thorough examination of the skin by a doctor is particularly important if the patient has ever had a skin tumor.
 If there is facial nerve paralysis, specific tests will be necessary, and an examination of the oral cavity (mouth), hypopharynx (lower throat), and larynx (voice box) will also be done.

 In addition to a physical examination, the following tests may be used to diagnose salivary gland cancer:

 Fine needle aspiration (cytology).
 In this type of biopsy, cells are withdrawn using a thin needle inserted directly into the tumor.
-The cells are examined under a microscope for signs of cancer.
-A cytologist with expertise in salivary gland cancer should conduct the examination.
+Then the cells are examined under a microscope for signs of cancer.
+A cytologist with expertise in salivary gland cancer should do the examination.

 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.

-There are no specific blood or urine tests that can detect a salivary gland tumor, and there are no tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer) for salivary gland cancer known at this time.
+There are no specific blood or urine tests that can detect a salivary gland tumor because there are no known tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer) for salivary gland cancer at this time.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages and Grades, or you can select another section, to continue reading this guide.